marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 ## 3. Create managed identity and assign permissions

-We want things to be super secure – this is why we want to enable a system assigned Managed Identity for our new function:
+We want things to be super secure – this is why we want to enable a system assigned managed identity for our new function:

 ### Steps